MORGANlTE/AnkiBot/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

+If you add **ANYTHING** at all, please drop your name in the `data/contributers.py`!
+All help counts.

 ## License

 This project is licensed under the MIT License.
 Feel free to propose any changes.